-I was approached to establish the company’s brand identity and help them launch the product.
-In this engagement, I created the logo, the product labels, the Shopify website, and established the creative direction for the brand’s social media posts.
+I was brought on to build the brand identity and support the product launch—creating the logo, product labels, Shopify website, and setting the creative direction for social media.

 In creating vector art in Illustrator, I found that some of my ideas didn’t quite hold up and needed to be tweaked for a more refined design.
 In refining, some ideas were eliminated from further exploration.
 Ultimately, I settled on (6) logo concepts to present, all of which have clear hip-hop references: Abstract, Tribe Vibe, Mathematics, Graffi “TEA”, Cypher, and Da’ Dip.